danglive/Multimodal-Model-for-Deepfake-Detection/README.md

 If two submissions have the same AUC, the one with the lower inference time will be ranked higher.
 Thus, performance optimization is also encouraged.

-### Ranking and Tie-break

-If two submissions have the same AUC, the one with the lower inference time will be ranked higher.
-Thus, performance optimization is also encouraged.

 ## Additional Notes